 Depending on your criteria, there are 17 standalone mainline entries in The Legend of Zelda series.
 The franchise spans decades—nearly the entire history of video games.
-Playing any given one feels like more than just playing a sequel; it is like returning to an old favorite tale to find new discoveries: characters, themes, and adventures.
-For a certain kind of player, any new Zelda game can inspire waves of nostalgia, even while Nintendo does something new and radical with the formula.
-Each title in the series is an epic in its own right.
+Playing them feels like more than just playing a sequel; it is like returning to an old favorite tale to find new discoveries: characters, themes, and adventures.

 Nevertheless, they don’t all hit the same for everyone.
 Maybe you’ve played them all and want to see if our rankings match your own, or perhaps you’re newer to the series and need some help deciding which title might capture the magic for you first.
 Either way, we’ve got you covered with our list of all 17 mainline The Legend of Zelda titles from best to worst.